 Being an MCT Regional Lead it’s really important to flag opportunities for learning.
-There are lots of sessions (over 20) which can be found at the Learning zone.
+There are lots of sessions (around 20) which can be found at the Learning zone.
 Also recommended to watch is the Imagine Cup.

 - There are a lot of sessions and it isn’t going to be possible to view them all during the conference.
 There will be conflicts.
 Use the backpack in order to go back and watch sessions you missed